A Syrian couple reminisces about the Syrian revolution that brought them together.

 The Idlib Press Centre, which is run by activists, said at least 50 people were killed in the attack.

 Activists posted pictures of bodies scattered on the floor near the mosque.

-Teams with the White Helmets, or Syria Civil Defence, a volunteer rescue group that operates in rebel-held parts of Syria, shared images of people being pushed into ambulances and panic-stricken residents searching among the rubble for survivors.
+Teams with the White Helmets organisation, a volunteer rescue group that operates in rebel-held parts of Syria, also shared images of people being pushed into ambulances and panic-stricken residents searching among the rubble for survivors.

 Syrian and Russian forces have carried out many air raids in Idlib and Aleppo provinces during the war.

 The United States has also carried out strikes there in recent months, targeting an armed group that until last year was a formal affiliate of al-Qaeda.